abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_10_Char_Strings/Section_10.md

       - C compiler automatically computes the number of elements in the array,

-      - Based upon the numer of initializers, reserces space in memory for exactly seven characters(adds the null terminator automatically).
+      - Based upon the number of initializers, reserves space in memory for exactly seven characters(adds the null terminator automatically).

     - Can be initialize explicitly, but make sure to leave an extra space for the